 This move seems uncharacteristic for him in particular, especially with how the game had been playing prior to that point.
 I know a lot of people never fold AK suited preflop, but in that spot, I thought there was nothing that he would shove like that with aside from aces or kings.
 SO my question is do you ever fold AK preflop?”

 Oddly enough, Ray’s question here, “Do you ever fold AK preflop?
 Can you ever get away from it preflop?” is actually not a very rare question.
-I’m currently writing a book all about AK.
-It should be released later this year.
-I reached out to a bunch of people prior to it and said, “Hey, what’s one or two questions you have about AK?”
-Honestly, about 40% of the responses were all about this kind of thing.
-“When should I get rid of AK preflop?
-When can I get rid of it?
-When can I fold top pair post-flop?
-When can I fold it against a 3bet preflop?” all of these questions about when can I get rid of AK?
+In the preparation of writing the book Optimizing Ace King I reached out to a bunch of people prior and asked “what’s one or two questions you have about AK?”
+Honestly, about 40% of the responses were all about this kind of thing:

 Now, let’s look at this situation mathematically to see if folding it actually makes sense and talk about when it does make sense, and when it’s probably something that we want to avoid doing altogether.

 To solve this, we actually just need two things.
-One is my spreadsheet.
-I’ll leave a link in the description box if you want to get it.
-It analyzed situations where you’re calling shoves, and also spots where you’re shoving yourself.
+One is my spreadsheet that analyzes situations where you’re calling shoves and also spots where you’re shoving yourself.
 In this spot, we’re just going to use the sheet all about calling shoves.
 Then we also need any sort of equity calculator.
 I’m going to use Equilab for this.
 I’m just going to leave the link in the description box of the video showing how to get this and also how to use it.

 We just have this spot where we are calling $265 to win the current pot, which is $372 effective.
 Yes, he’s shoving for $550, but the effective pot that we can win right now is $372.
 We only need 3 numbers when we’re calling a preflop shove: